Application and Selection Process

 Applications for the 2019-2021 fellowship must be received on Interfolio on or before October 1, 2018.

-Please do not submit material materials via email or postal mail; only information submitted via Interfolio shall be considered.
-That deadline includes all supporting documentation and reference letters.
+Please do not submit materials via email or postal mail; only information submitted via Interfolio shall be considered.
+Materials to be submitted by the deadline include the application and all required documents.
 Incomplete dossiers will not be reviewed.

 In addition to a completed application form, three confidential letters of reference, a CV, and academic transcripts, candidates should submit a personal statement (of no longer than 2,000 words) outlining their completed research (including dissertation), work in progress, professional goals and plans for publication, and any other information relevant to their candidacy.